zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/test-lab-setup/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/testing
+- - /chromium-os/developer-library/guides
-  - Testing Home
+  - ChromiumOS > Developer Library > Guides
 page_name: test-lab-setup
-title: Test Lab Setup
+title: Test lab setup
 ---

 This page will walk you through duplicating the majority of the test lab set up